dspi/wp-media-tech-assessment/Explanation.md

 There are parts of the assessment specification that I have not yet completed.
 I hope to get to more of these soon, and I will update this repository accordingly.

 I hope that the work I've done give some indication of my ability and understanding, even if its not fully complete yet.

+## Incomplete work
+#### Wordpress
+- I have spent some time trying to understand the best/correct way to add **dynamic html pages** to Wordpress, but haven't got there yet.
+As a result, I have not produced the sitemap.html or homepage.html files.

+- I understand that Wordpress has a built-in pseudo-cron functionality, which I attempted to use to trigger the automatic crawl, but didn't get it quite right.

+#### PHP
+- I have spent some time trying configuring **PHPCS** and linting (something I've only done before in Typescript), but did not complete, so please excuse all the style/convention mismatches.

 ## How your solution achieves the admin’s desired outcome per the user story